Tyco Solarlok: Design

 Most panel connectors are designed to be mounted with one end of the cable permanently and internally connected to the panel, with the other end of the cable equipped with the connector.
 This allows the panels to be connected together by snapping together adjacent connectors.
 Solarlok did not work this way, instead it imagined the panels and all other equipment in the system (inverters, combiners, etc.) would be equipped with sockets, while the cables had plug connectors at both ends.
 This meant that the panels themselves did not have to have cables permanently connected to them, which helped when you want to span a longer distance or solve other problems where a permanent cable might not be long enough.
 However, this led to the possibility that one could connect the positive output from one panel to the positive of the next (or negative to negative) by confusing the wires.
 To eliminate this possibility, the sockets and plugs had plastic flanges known as "keys" that indicated their polarity, and prevented a cable from being plugged into a positive at one end and negative at the other.

 Utility

 In practice, no one used the original design concept, and the Solarlok connectors were simply one of a number of connectors offered by most manufacturers.
 In these cases a Solarlok connector was placed at the end of the panel's permanent wiring, and in order to allow the panels to be plugged together, they were arranged as plug on one wire and socket on the other.
 Unfortunately there was no standard for which of these should be positive and which negative, and manufacturers selected them seemingly at random.
 It was not at all uncommon to find that extension cables would not plug into panels in the field because they had the wrong keys, requiring the cables to be rebuilt with the opposing polarity connectors.
-Other standards of the era, like MC3, always defined the male to be positive and the socket to be negative, eliminating this issue.
+Other standards of the era, like MC3, always defined the male to be positive and the female to be negative, eliminating this issue.